sukeshofficial/devprofile-project/sukesh/README.md

-# 💼 DevProfile Optimizer (Backend)
+# 💼 DevProfile Generator (Backend)

-> A FastAPI-based backend that helps developers optimize their profiles (GitHub, Resume) using intelligent data fetching and analysis.
+> A FastAPI-based backend that helps developers generate optimized profiles (GitHub, Resume) using intelligent data fetching and analysis.

 ---